woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Thirty-six
 Watch.
 We’ll see that we create our version of reality by what our attention is focused on.
 “The floor.”
 We just created the floor by bringing our attention and energy to it.

 What is the difference between attention and awareness?
-Simply that attention is directed, focused, while awareness is non-directed, passI've.
+Simply that attention is directed, focused, while awareness is non-directed, passive.
 One way of putting it is that **awareness is noticing what we notice**.
 It’s noticing the labels,discriminations, responses, models, activities, evaluations and demands that constitute our version of reality.

 And as awareness develops, it becomes obvious that we are entirely responsible for the reality that we lI've in, because it’s our version of it.
 God is not responsible.
 The world is not responsible.
 We are responsible.
 Our experience of reality is our own creation.